-113. Core components of this pillar include Realising socio-economic benefits; Informing markets; and Amplifying impact.
-IRENA's socio-economic work has been of great interest to policy-makers as they sought to achieve multiple objectives through the deployment of renewables.
+Core components of this pillar include Realising socio-economic benefits; Informing markets; and Amplifying impact.

+109. IRENA's socio-economic work has been of great interest to policy-makers as they sought to achieve multiple objectives through the deployment of renewables.
 Employment is chief among these, and further analyses on skill gaps and labour shortages would assist in bringing a better understanding and best practice on policy measures.
 In-depth regional studies would provide concrete recommendations on renewable energy skill development strategies, the absence of which could significantly hamper progress.
 Benefiting from the work to date, IRENA would also expand the analysis of economic and environmental benefits through end-of-life management of solar PV systems.
+This information assists in decision-making, as well as provide compelling narrative for increased public awareness and social acceptance.

-114. Realising these benefits requires timely, objective and accurate data and information.
+110. Realising these benefits requires timely, objective and accurate data and information.
 Improving data collection on renewable energy is necessary both for national operational and planning purposes as well as at the global level for monitoring progress.
 Improving procedures for collection of renewable energy data is also necessary for quality of all knowledge products and analysis.
 As IRENA's data is a public good, this work would have a major impact on securing free-of-charge, accessible, and reliable information.
 Similarly, expanding IRENA's work on costs and cost reduction potential would improve the quality of data used for the Agency's analytical work, as well as that of the many who now rely on IRENA's costing data and analyses.
 Additional resources would support outreach and dissemination, including the Agency's tools and guidelines to assist countries in implementing quality assurance and technical standards for renewable systems.
 Further work would also be done to enhance cooperation with industry associations and international standardisation bodies to provide input into their work and processes.

-115. Strengthening the Agency's communication and outreach capacity would have a multiplier effect on the ability to advance its mission and amplify the impact of programmatic activities.
+111. Strengthening the Agency's communication and outreach capacity would have a multiplier effect on the ability to advance its mission and amplify the impact of programmatic activities.
 Stronger engagement and partnerships with media networks and journalists, including at the regional level, would improve the understanding of, and reporting on renewable energy.
 IRENA will also seek to expand the delivery of its communication in multiple languages to target audiences in different regions.
 With the Agency's near-universal membership, ability to disseminate multilingual material will be crucial for the collective ability to accelerate the deployment of renewable energy.